 You're a Tampa Bay fan.

-The Steelers keep your eye on it.
+Steelers, keep your eye on number 39, Willie Parker.

-Telephone number if you want to be on the uh phone uh program here, folks, 800-282-2882.
+Telephone number if you want to be on the phone program here, folks, 800-282-2882.

-The email address is rush at eibnet.com.
+The email address is rush at EIBnet.com.

 Rush, I'm getting nervous about this Iraq business.

-I don't think we're winning, I know we're getting bogged down.
+I don't think we're winning.

-We're gonna get out of there.
+We got to get out of there.

 As I said last hour, the terrorists are not succeeding much in Iraq.

-If you want to, they haven't stopped any of the political processes that are underway.
+They haven't stopped any of the political processes that are underway.

-They're not going to stop the constitution.
+They're not going to stop the Constitution.

-Uh in fact, I just saw that update on the constitution, the uh the constitution does not say that Islam will be the law of the land.
+The Constitution does not say that Islam will be the law of the land.

 It will be one of the laws of the land.

-Uh Sunnis are now registering to vote.
+Sunnis are now registering to vote.

 They were the ones that refused to play ball when the first elections came around.

-They're now saying, oh, we got to get in on this if we're going to have any power at all.
+They're now saying, oh, oh, we got to get in on this if we're going to have any power at all.

 This is a democratic process unfolding before our very eyes.